Curriculum-Adapted Robust Reinforcement Learning for UAV Deconfliction in Adversarial Environments: Curriculum Guided Adversarial Distributional Adaptation

 Similarly, TD error $\mathbf{TD}^{\textup{AR}}_{\Phi^{\epsilon}_{\textup{adv}}}$ for the action robust critic $Q_{\textup {AR}}$ with adversarial experience at time $t$, $ \left\{ \Phi^{\epsilon}_{\textup{adv}}, a^{\epsilon}_{\textup{adv}}, \Phi^{t+1},r^{\epsilon}_{\textup{adv}} \right\}$ is given as,

-In order to analyze the TD error, we need to consider the following assumptions. \begin{assumption} \cite{ferns2011bisimulation} The reward function decreases under stronger adversarial perturbation, $r^{\epsilon_{k+1}} - r^{\epsilon_{k}} \leq 0 $. \end{assumption} Assumption \ref{assump_1} is justified since the adversarial perturbations distort the UAV's perceived state $\Phi_{\epsilon}$, which causes incorrect estimation of the relative position of the obstacles or possibly riskier maneuvers or unnecessary avoidance.
-This leads to greater likelihood of entering threat zones or faulty replanning.
-In consequence lower rewards can be obtained, as described in the previous section. \begin{assumption} \cite{castro2020scalable} Considering Lipschitz rewards and transition, with the smooth system dynamics and response, the value function under optimal policy $\pi^{*}$ is Lipschitz continuous with respect to adversarial state $\Phi_{\epsilon_k}$ and the transition state $\Phi'_{\epsilon_k}$, given as,
+In order to analyze the TD error, we need to consider the following assumptions. \begin{assumption} \cite{ferns2011bisimulation} The reward function decreases under stronger adversarial perturbation, $r^{\epsilon_{k+1}} - r^{\epsilon_{k}} \leq 0 $. \end{assumption} \begin{assumption} \cite{castro2020scalable} Considering Lipschitz rewards and transition, with the smooth system dynamics and response, the value function under optimal policy $\pi^{*}$ is Lipschitz continuous with respect to adversarial state $\Phi_{\epsilon_k}$ and the transition state $\Phi'_{\epsilon_k}$, given as,

-\end{assumption} Considering the state evolution of UAV kinematics and environmental response like the obstacle motion are governed by smooth differentiable functions, hence small changes in the input state results in bounded changes in future state transition and value estimates.
-This validates the usage of assumption \ref{assump_2}.
-Hence, consider the above above assumption, with the Lipschitz continuity of the reward function we can write,